vVv-Keys/vVv-Keys/README.md

 - Threat simulation: atomic-style tests, emulation plans, and operator workflows |
 - CTI automation: enrichment, clustering, fusion, and “intel-to-detection” pipelines |
 - Memory-focused security R&D: triage, artifacts, tradecraft-aware analysis |
+- Sound as an attack vector |
+- Frequency / Hz / Bandwidth and other things you cant regularly see |
+- Music Tool Creation & Vocal Tool Creation.
+- How to fix "AI MUSISC"...
+- VocalLabs will solve this issue...
  🛰️ *“Assume breach.
 Simulate smarter.”*